 On the other hand, the author does not strongly prove that the simulation accuracy of this method is better than the results of traditional CA-based results.
 I noticed that the author mentioned in the article that U-NET achieved higher accuracy than CA in some cities.
 But this does not mean that U-NET performs better in a large area, such as the study area of this paper.

-The primary goal of introducing deep learning to urban land-use simulation is to explore how deep learning could add up to, rather demonstrate deep learning is better than, CA-based land-use modeling.
-The comparison between U-Net and other studies showed that these two ways, from the accuracy metrics perspective, are very close.
+The primary goal of introducing deep learning to urban land-use simulation is to compare the pros and cons and explore how deep learning could complement CA-based land-use modeling, rather than to demonstrate that deep learning is superior.
+The comparison between U-Net and other studies showed that these two methods, from an accuracy metrics perspective, are very close.